 A GPS module in an M2M device

-Information for inferring location stored in other Nodes
+Information for inferring location stored in other Nodes, such as short-range communication establishment with a gateway.

-Through the analysis of existing use cases in this technical report, the following descriptions discuss the consideration points in location for vehicular domain.
+Through the analysis of existing use cases in this technical report, the following subclauses contain considerations about location for vehicular domain.

-9.1.1 Accuracy of geographical location
+9.1.1 Accuracy of geographic location

-In the vehicular domain, each vehicle would generally be equipped with a device to obtain geographical location (geo-locaiton) information.
-Through the location device, CSE in a vehicle periodically updates its geo-location and forward it to the oneM2M platform.
+In the vehicular domain, each vehicle would generally be equipped with a device to obtain geographical location (geo-location) information.
+Through the location device, a CSE in a vehicle periodically updates its geo-location and forward it to the oneM2M platform.
 The accuracy of geo-location information and the applicable use cases are dependent on the capability of the geo-location information source.
 Table 9-1-1 summarizes the required accuracy of the geo-location information, and the methods to obtain the required information accurately.